ssenmosip/mosip-temp-documentation/Test-Rig-Design.md

 ## Test Rig Design
 Test Rig represents a one click automation to build, deploy and test a software module.
 Successful execution of test rig would ascertain complete setup of the MOSIP platform.

-Test-Rig comprises of multiple components starting from
+Test-Rig comprises of multiple components starting from:
 1. Kubernetes env setup
 1. Pulling the source code from the GIT repository
 1. Running sonarqube tests for static code analysis